Automattic/Co-Authors-Plus/readme.txt

 * Guest author profile editor now supports a few different fields.
 Props [alpha1](https://github.com/alpha1).
 * Bug fix: Ensure `post_author` is set to one of the co-authors assigned to a post.
 * Packages a composer.json file for those using Composer.
 * Beginnings of unit test coverage for core features.
+Increased minimum required WordPress version to 3.7 because WordPress.org unit testing framework doesn't work reliabilty below that.

 = 3.0.7 (Jan.
 27, 2014) =
 * Better support for installing Co-Authors Plus as a symlinked directory.
 [Follow these instructions](http://kaspars.net/blog/wordpress/plugins-via-symlinks) to filter `plugins_url`.